RDM Process

 In WholeTEAM, the product team owns the product.

-Business process owners and subject matter experts are a part of the product team.
+Business process owners (BPOs) and subject matter experts (SMEs) are a part of the product team.

-IT business analysts (IT) and product managers (Business) are responsible for facilitating requirements.
+The product's IT business analysts (ITBAs) and business product managers (BPMs) facilitate requirements.

-The ultimate decision–maker on requirements is the product's chief solutions architect (CSA.)
+The product's chief solutions architect (CSA) makes the final decisions on requirements.
 (In the absence of one, requirements-decision-making becomes an ad hoc — or even worse, a consensus — activity.)

-The CSA is a member of the change management core team (CMCT) and of the product functional design team—and is an IT role.
+The CSA is a member of the product functional design team, and of the change management core team (CMCT)—and is an IT role.

-The CSA is also a member of the product change control board (CCB.)
+The CSA is a member of the product change control board (CCB) also.

-The CCB is a part of the product team—and is a Governance role.
+The product CCB is a part of the product team—and is a Governance role.

-The CCB can demand or overrule any requirement.
+The product CCB can demand or overrule any requirement.

 The CMCT has representative from every unit of the product team.

-The CMCT is the eyes of the product team.
+The change management core team (CMCT) is the eyes of the product team.